HOA Technical Notes - Introduction to Higher Order Ambisonics

 Rapture3D contains a particularly sophisticated HOA decoder, which can be used for playback in the Rapture3D Player.
 Internally, the Rapture3D game engine performs encoding, based on the game's geometry information, as well as decoding.

-The TOA plugins are so named because they use Third Order Ambisonics, which uses a 16 channel form of B-Format.
+The O3A plugins use third order ambisonics, which uses a 16 channel form of B-Format.
 The plugins cover panning, upmixing and decoding for standard formats, and Rapture3D can be used for non-standard ones.
 There are also lots of tools to manipulate B-Format, and more.

 How Are Ambisonics And HOA Different?